Kinematic study of the Orion Complex: Analysing the young stellar clusters from big and small structures: Big Structure Regime

-In the Orion OB1a sub-association, three groups share spatially the same sky region: Ori-North, Briceño-1A and Briceño-1B (clusters 2 to 4), with the last two receiving their names from a unique structure identified by~\citet{chen:2020} based on the studies from~\citet{briceño:2007}.
+In the Orion OB1a subassociation, three groups share spatially the same sky region: Ori-North, Briceño-1A and Briceño-1B (clusters 2 to 4), with the last two receiving their names from a unique structure identified by~\citet{chen:2020} based on the studies from~\citet{briceño:2007}.
 Ori-North is located at 381$\pm$33 pc, which is around $\sim$40 pc further than Briceños' clusters with similar distances around 340$\pm$5 and 341$\pm$6 pc, respectively.
 However, Ori-North has an extended distribution of sources in the line of sight that can be witnessed in the $\varpi$ component, showing a distance dispersion of $\pm 32$ pc, the highest dispersion of all large structures identified.
-One important result is the recovery of both Briceño-1 clusters as separate groups in HDBSCAN.
+One important result is the recovery of both Briceño-1 clusters as separate groups in \textsc{hdbscan}.
 Previous works such as~\citet{chen:2020} and ~\citet{swiggum:2021}, with different algorithms, reported only one structure with \textit{Gaia} DR2, indicating the sensibility of our method and the precision in the DR3 catalogue.
 Additionally, in terms of proper motions, both clusters exhibit comparable kinematics, particularly in the $\mu_{\alpha*}$ component, suggesting a similar star formation history.

-In the Orion Belt, we identified the most populous area within the complex, where clusters associated with the Orion C and Orion D regions \citep[as defined by][]{kounkel:2018_apogee} share similar locations in the sky.
+In the Orion Belt Population (OBP), also referred as the Orion OB1b subassociation, we identified the most populous area within the complex, where clusters associated with the Orion C and Orion D regions \citep[as defined by][]{kounkel:2018_apogee} share similar locations in the sky.
 In total, five clusters were recovered, spanning a $\varpi$ range between 2.3 and 3.0 mas.
-The closest one is the OBP-near group (cluster 10), located at $359\pm 10$ pc and firstly reported by~\citet{chen:2020}.
+The closest one is the OBP-near group (cluster 10), located at $359\pm 10$ pc and first reported by~\citet{chen:2020}.
 Behind OBP-near, we recovered the four remaining groups: OBP-b, OBP-d, $\sigma$ Orionis, and OBP-far (clusters 6 to 9)~\citep{chen:2020, swiggum:2021} with calculated distances of $401\pm 9$, $389\pm 18$, $416\pm 10$ and $422\pm 11$ pc respectively.

 On the East side of the Orion Belt, we found the Ori-East group (cluster 5) with a median distance of $411\pm 8$ pc, which is assigned to the Orion B structure in~\citet{kounkel:2018_apogee}. \citet{chen:2020} did not recover this group in one of the clustering algorithms they implemented.
 For this reason, they decided to avoid it in their final list.
 If we take the average proper motion vector, we identify an apparent movement toward the Orion Belt, which agrees with the general behaviour reported for Orion B~\citep{kounkel:2018_apogee}.